3. Taming the tongue, 3:1-4:12

 #5.
 The tongue possesses a treacherous inconsistency, v7-8b;

-My wife would often reminded me that preachers are a dangerous lot.
-We get up in the pulpit and propose matters of divine importance with the potential of leading godly people to their doom.
-It well may be that the collection of sayings in this passage is particularly intended for preachers.
+Through the viewpoint of Wisdom, James now examines the tongue and its negative potential.
+It well may be that this first collection of sayings is particularly intended for preachers.
 Certainly the first saying is directed to teachers.
 We note that James does often set the theme for a collection of sayings with the first saying, eg., the sayings on favoritism in chapter 2.
 Watson in Novum Testamentum 35, proposes that the passage is rhetorical with the first verse serving as the proposition, followed by a reason, confirmation and ending up with a conclusion in v10b-12.
 Yet, the general nature of the sayings in 3:2-12 do not present a clear connection with v1, nor is a clear structure evident.
 What we have is a general collection of sayings on the tongue and its negative potential, applicable to all, but with particular relevance for Christian leaders.
 Martin proposes that a specific life-situation lies behind the instructions, but such is unnecessary speculation.
 Tasker has suggested that the passage is linked to the previous section on faith and works ("words are also works"), but no clear connection is evident.
 James has moved on to his next subject, and this time it is about the tongue, a little muscle with the potential to do great harm.
 So, what we have is a collection of sayings on uncontrolled speech with particular relevance for teachers.
 "Teachers are engaged in a dangerous enterprise, and only the mature person of humility, purity, gentleness and sincerity (3:17) should engage in it", McCartney.

 Greek: Note how the sayings / instructions from v3 onward use highly descriptive metaphors.